SteelCompendium/data-md-dse/Bestiary/Chapters/Dynamic Terrain.md

 #### Upgrades

 Some terrain objects can be upgraded to create additional effects.
-If a terrain object has a size in squares, the upgrade cost is paid on a squareby-square basis unless otherwise noted.
+If a terrain object has a size in squares, the upgrade cost is paid on a square-by-square basis unless otherwise noted.

 ### Hidden Terrain Objects